 4. Die Struck ~ Truly the most elegant of methods for creating lapel pins, Die Struck is an austere, uncolored process by which varying levels of metal detail and textures are used to creates a matte finish and a lovely contrast from the polished raised areas of a logo.
 The contrast is stately, elegant and classic.
 Die Struck tends to be a favorite with banks, law firms, universities, fraternities and government offices.

 5. 3D Cast ~ Can also be called Die Cast pins.
 These give multiple levels of relief, not common to the standard die-striking methods.
-Instead of only one raised or recessed area, this type of pin shows topographical contours, creating complex shapes and details in images such as animals, architectural replicas and human faces.
-The detail and complexity of these pins is dramatic in its effect.
+Instead of only one raised or recessed area, this type of pin shows topographical contours, creating complex shapes and details in images such as animals, architectural replicas, and human faces.
+The detail and complexity of these pins are dramatic in its effect.